-The first source of information is to determine if a Heritage Inventory data sheet for the heritage item or conservation area.
-Heritage Inventory data sheets have been prepared for all heritage items and conservation areas listed in Schedule 5 to NSLEP 2013.
-The data sheets are available from NSW Heritage at: https://www.heritage.nsw.gov.au/search-for-heritage/search-for-nsw-heritage/ or from the Heritage Centre at Stanton Library, 234 Miller Street, North Sydney.
+The first source of information is to determine if there is a Heritage Inventory data sheet for the particular heritage item or conservation area.
+A Heritage Inventory data sheet has been prepared for all heritage items listed in Schedule 5 to NSLEP 2013.
+The data sheets are available from the Stanton Library, 234 Miller Street, North Sydney.